Revenue-Based Financing

 While venture capital is a great option for early-stage startups with unpredictable cash flow, little brand recognition, and a goal of growing quickly to multi-million-dollar valuations, companies that don’t fall into this category may be better off seeking alternatives to venture capital.
 With these five debt financing options for pre-venture capital-backed companies, founders can focus on growing their business at a pace that better fits their goals.

-About Flow Capital
+Unlock growth with Flow Capital